dimajix/flowman/docs/config.md

   actual defined columns.
 Per default Flowman will add/remove columns to/from records such that they match the current physical layout.
 See [relations](spec/relation/index.md) for possible options and more details.

+- `flowman.default.target.verifyPolicy` *(type: string)* *(default:`EMPTY_AS_FAILURE`)* (since Flowman 0.22.0)
+Defines the default target policy that is used during the `VERIFY` execution phase.
+The setting controls how Flowman interprets an empty table.
+Normally you'd expect that all target tables contain records, but this might not always be the case, for example when the source tables are already empty.
+Possible values are
+  - *`EMPTY_AS_FAILURE`*: Flowman will report an empty target table as an error in the `VERIFY` phase.
+  - *`EMPTY_AS_SUCCESS`*: Flowman will ignore empty tables, but still check for existence in the `VERIFY` phase.
+  - *`EMPTY_AS_SUCCESS_WITH_ERRORS`*: An empty output table is handled as partially successful.

 - `flowman.default.target.outputMode` *(type: string)* *(default:`OVERWRITE`)*
 Sets the default target output mode.
 Possible values are
   - *`OVERWRITE`*: Will overwrite existing data.
 Only supported in batch output.